Another super win

 1972 - We also entertained the Irons, winning 3-2.
 Bryan ‘Pop' Robson bagged a brace for the visitors, two of his five goals against the reds, with the scores levelled by John Toshack and then a Bobby Ferguson own goal before Emlyn Hughes grabbed the winner.

-2012 – We were held to a 2-2 draw at Anfield by the reigning champions Manchester City, with Lucas having to go off early with a thigh injury.
+2012 - We were held to a 2-2 draw at Anfield by the reigning champions Manchester City, with Lucas having to go off early with a thigh injury.
 Martin Škrtel opened the scoring with a header, with Yaya Touré equalising before a Luis Suárez free-kick put us back in front.
-However, Carlos Tévez capitalised on a slack Škrtel back-pass to hand the visitors a share of the spoils.
+However, Carlos Tévez capitalised on a slack Škrtel back-pass to hand the visitors a share of the spoils, the most recent of his four goals past us to date.
 Andy Carroll made his 58th and last reds appearance, from off the bench.

 A Hardy youngster